irmadong/Practical_Deep_Learning_Project/README.md

 **utils.py**: the functiosn will be used such as creating a dataset etc \
 **finetune_framework.py**: the transfer learning frame work\
-**model directory**: the base shallow CNN model and the ResNet model
+**model directory**: the base shallow CNN model and the ResNet model **jupyternotebook files**: All other jupyter notebooks are our experiments

 # Implementation Details: